Continuous power cuts will make people feel frustrated.

 Previously, at the socio-economic discussion session on May 25, many National Assembly deputies raised the issue that EVN lost more than VND26,000 billion in 2022, while power generation companies, including EVN's member units, still made thousands of billions in profits and had tens of thousands of billions in deposits in banks.

-In addition, this money will be used to pay debts to suppliers, pay for electricity purchases for rooftop solar power plants and small hydropower plants at the beginning of next month according to signed contracts.
+In addition, this money will be used to pay off debts to suppliers, pay for electricity purchases for rooftop solar power plants and small hydropower plants at the beginning of next month according to signed contracts.

-"Electricity corporations must proactively balance appropriate cash flows to ensure timely payment of principal and interest to credit institutions, payments to suppliers and power plants according to regulations, and are responsible for improving the efficiency of capital use of the unit," EVN said .
+"Electricity corporations must proactively balance appropriate cash flow to ensure timely payment of principal and interest to credit institutions, payments to suppliers and power plants according to regulations, and are responsible for improving the efficiency of capital use of the unit," EVN said .

 Source